UrriIsa/haskell-projects/listAndMathUtils/README.md

 # ListAndMathUtils

 `ListAndMathUtils` is a Haskell module that provides basic utilities for list manipulation and mathematical computations.
 The module includes functions for reversing lists, inserting numbers into sorted lists, sorting using Bubble Sort, computing Fibonacci numbers, and calculating factorials.
+It was done in my first semester.

 ---